lucavb/homebridge-esphome-ts/README.md

 port number 6053 is also wired into the plugin.
 You can add, in theory, as many ESP devices as you want to that array.

+If some of your devices are password-less you can enable devices discovery to let the plugin find all your devices by setting `discover: true` in platform configuration.
+In case if you don't have any password-secured devices you can even fully omit `"devices"` section in platform configuration.

 In case you don't have a working esphome configuration you can have look at the examples folder.
 There you will find both an example homebridge `config.json` file as well as an example esphome configuration.
 For further guidance on esphome please check out their website.